CEDA: Eclipse of the Republicans

-The polarization of political opinions and the CEDA
+Polarisation of political opinions and the CEDA

 The need for unity was the constant theme of the campaign fought by the CEDA and the election was presented as a confrontation of ideas, not of personalities.
 The electors' choice was simple: they voted for redemption or revolution and they voted for Christianity or Communism.
 The fortunes of Republican Spain, according to one CEDA poster, had been decided by 'immorality and anarchy'.
 Catholics who continued to proclaim their republicanism were moved into the revolutionary camp and many speeches argued that the Catholic republican option had become totally illegitimate.
 'A good Catholic may not vote for the Conservative Republican party' declared a Gaceta Regional editorial and the impression was given that Conservative Republicans, far from being Catholics, were in fact anti-religious.

 In this all-round attack on the political centre, the mobilization of women also became a major electoral tactic of the Catholic right.
 The Asociación Femenina de Educación (AFEC) had been formed in October 1931.
 As the 1933 general election approached, women were warned that unless they voted correctly, communism would come: "which will tear your children from your arms, your parish church will be destroyed, the husband you love will flee from your side authorized by the divorce law, anarchy will come to the countryside, hunger and misery to your home."
 AFEC orators and organisers urged women to vote 'For God and for Spain!'

 CEDA's self-styled Sección de Defensa brought young male activists to the fore.
 In one incident in the last week of the campaign, in Guijuelo, the efforts of a group of left wing sympathisers to prevent people entering the bullring, where José María Lamamié de Clairac was speaking, led to a running battle with CEDA's sección de defensa.
 Later stopped and searched, they were found to be carrying a quantity of pizzle whips (bullwhips made from the dried penises of bulls), apparently taken along to 'fend off the violence which had been promised.'
 It was one example of the polarisation of political opinions which had occurred in the province of Salamanca, Robles's province, since the early days of the Republic.
 This new CEDA squad was also evident on election day itself, when its members patrolled the streets and polling stations in the provincial capital, supposedly to prevent the left from tampering with the ballot boxes.